Jb-2k/Discord-Chatbot/README.md

 # Discord-Chatbot
-Code and instructions for creating your own chatbot trained on data from discord conversations and deploying it as a discord chatbot using [replt](https://replit.com/~) .
+Instructions for creating a discord chatbot that will mimic the responses of the user you train it on

 This code uses Microsoft's pretrained [Dialo-GPT-small](https://www.microsoft.com/en-us/research/project/large-scale-pretraining-for-response-generation/) model.

 ## Step one: Acquiring the data
 The first thing to do is download the source data from the discord channel containing messages you want to use.
 For this I recommend using [Discord Chat Exporter](https://github.com/Tyrrrz/DiscordChatExporter) .
 Just click on the channel you want and download as a JSON.
 The more messages you have to work with, the better the bot will perform.